aolarte/old_blog/_drafts/understanding-magic-dust-in-Java-part-2.md

 # The technical nitty gritty

-In part one we examined how the behavior is injected into the application.
+In part one we examined how the behavior associated to annotations  is injected into the application.
 In the next few sections we'll see how the implementation of the behavior actually works.